Pull-Up Diapers for Babies and Toddlers in Japan

 My husband and I decided to start using pull-up diapers when our daughter started walking at 10 months old and weighed around 8.2 kg, although I wish I had tried them earlier to be honest.
 I was worried about the baby peeing while I put on a pull-up diaper (hasn’t happened so far, though!) and I found it annoying to have to completely take off her pants during diaper changes (it’s not that bad now that I’m used to it).

-To start the process, we decided to get a box of M-size pull-up diapers samples from Amazon Japan and then see what fit our daughter the best.
+To start the process, we decided to get a box of M-size pull-up diaper samples from Amazon Japan and then see what fit our daughter the best.
 (The box we got that contained Merries diapers is no longer available, unfortunately.)

 After that, we bought packages of our favorite diapers to try out longer-term, which I also tested in a similar fashion to the newborn diapers by looking at their absorbency.
 Therefore, this review will be broken into two main parts: the Amazon diaper samples and their fit on our daughter, and then a more detailed look at several M-size pull-up diaper brands in Japan.